RamziA961/MRLang/README.md

 Test out the transpiler and accompanying GUI tool by heading to **Releases**.
 Download the directory that matches your system.
 To execute the program, launch **GraphicalUserInterface.exe** in the downloaded directory.

+**OR**

+Download the appropriate zip file from the GitHub release section on the right hand panel.
+Decompress the zip file and execute the executable.

 \
 Only a subset of Algol's features have been implemented thus far.
 \